 Scientists using the CRISPR-Cas9 system made headlines last week for being the first to cleanly “fix” a mutation known to cause a heart disorder in regular human embryos.
 How did they accomplish such a feat, and what does this mean for the future of genetic engineering?

 What is CRISPR-Cas9?

-  Since we’ve discussed CRISPR-Cas9 here at Everyday Einstein before, I’ll only summarize how it works.
+Since we’ve discussed CRISPR-Cas9 here at Ask Science before, I’ll only summarize how it works.
 The CRISPR system works as a type of gene-sized scissors that allows us to snip out unwanted parts of our DNA and replace them with healthy or otherwise preferred copies.

 After scientists noticed that the DNA of bacteria and single-celled organisms was structured in a repeating pattern called “clustered regularly interspaced palindromic repeats” (or CRISPR), further research revealed that the nonrepeating spacers between each section of the pattern were copies of the DNA of harmful viruses that had previously posed a threat.
 The bacteria and simple organisms were keeping a log on the weaknesses of their past foes in case they should encounter them again.

 For CRISPR to act effectively as an immune system for the bacteria, it would also need a way of transporting this stored information through the cell.
 That is where the Cas proteins come in, with Cas-9 being one of the most well understood of the bunch.
 The Cas proteins hitch a ride with RNA molecules that have been encoded with the intruder DNA looking for a match elsewhere in the cell.
 Once a match is found, the RNA molecule and Cas protein work together to keep the virus from replicating any further by latching onto the viral DNA and chopping it up.

 Can we edit the genetics of human embryos?